hadirkhan10/chisel3-wiki/Debugging-with-the-Interpreter-REPL-1.md

 ```
 >This runs the first test, with both the interpreter and verilator backends.
 >The *-- -z "string"* limits it to the first test in the suite.
->By the way, you are now one of the few people in the universe who knows how to run a specific scala test from the sbt command line.
+>By the way, you are now one of the few people in the universe who knows how to run a specific scalatest from the sbt command line.

 You should see something like this:
 ```